-12. Distance Measuring Devices
+10. Distance Measuring Devices

-Only in competitions on the Kids Tour, Rule 4.3a(1) is modified in this way: during a round, a player must not obtain distance information by using an electronic distance measuring device.
+For the Kids Tour-competitions only, Rule 4.3a(1) is modified in this way: during a round, a player must not obtain distance information by using an electronic distance measuring device.

-13. Transportation Policy
+11. Transportation Policy

 During a round, a player or caddie must not ride on any form of motorized transportation except as authorized or later approved by the Committee.
-[Example: when a specific situation arises, in order to save time, a Rules Official may allow a player to ride with him/her, or with another person, in a golf cart, not for actual play of the round, but to and from the place where a previous stroke was made (e.g. lost ball), to go to a spot where a ruling occurred, to seek shelter in case of a thunderstorm, etc. The player or his/her caddie must not drive the transportation vehicle him/herself.]
+[Example: when a specific situation arises, in order to save time, a Rules Official may allow a player to ride with them, or with another person, in a golf cart, not for actual play of the round, but to and from the place where a previous stroke was made (e.g. lost ball), to go to a spot where a ruling occurred, to seek shelter in case of a thunderstorm, etc. The player or their caddie must not drive the transportation vehicle themselves.]